Sterling and Wilson Renewable Energy Limited (NSE: SWSOLAR) Q3 2026 Earnings Call dated Jan. 16, 2026

 Chandra Kishore Thakur

-Thank you, everyone.
 Thank you.
-Thanks everyone.
-Thanks for the support.
+Thanks, everyone.
+Thanks for your support.